Introduction to Windows Alternatives

 1. Apple’s Macintosh OS (Mac-OS)

 Mac-OS was first introduced by the American corporation Apple Inc. in 1984.
-However, it wasn’t until 2001 when the company rolled out a major upgrade – Mac OS X which gained immense popularity.
-Mac OS is one from the list of top Windows alternatives because it comes with a major constraint that is it only runs on the computers manufactured by Apple.
+However, it wasn’t until 2001 when the company rolled out a major upgrade – Mac OS X, which gained immense popularity.
+Mac OS is one of the lists of top Windows alternatives because it comes with a major constraint that is it only runs on the computers manufactured by Apple.
 On the other hand, it comes with a number of built-in software’s like iMovie, Garage Band, Siri, etc., making it easier to perform numerous tasks.
 Mac OS provides better security as it is less susceptible to viruses and other malware as compared to Windows.

-Ubuntu was developed by Canonical Ltd under the leadership of its founder and CEO Mark Shuttleworth.
+Ubuntu was developed by Canonical Ltd under the leadership of its founder and CEO, Mark Shuttleworth.
 Ubuntu is named after the African philosophy of Ubuntu, which translates to “humanity to others” or “I am what I am because of who we all are”.
 The first stable release was Ubuntu 4.10 on 20th October 2004.
-It is also an open-source Linux distribution which is built on top of Debian and provides installation for desktops, Ubuntu servers, IoT devices such as Raspberry Pi and Cloud.
+It is also an open-source Linux distribution that is built on top of Debian and provides installation for desktops, Ubuntu servers, IoT devices such as Raspberry Pi and Cloud.
 The latest release is the Ubuntu 18.04 LTS “Bionic Beaver,” which was released on 26th April 2018 and will be supported till 2028.

 Link for Download: https://www.ubuntu.com/desktop#download